The Impact of Renewable Energy on Power Industry Companies in India

 The Current Scenario of India’s Renewable Energy Percentage

 India has the fourth-largest renewable energy capacity in the world, which puts it among the leading nations for clean energy.
 As of 2024, India has made significant strides in this sector.
-These updated statistics will prove India is now at the forefront of renewable energy efforts globally.
+These updated statistics will prove India is now at the forefront of renewable energy percentage efforts globally.

 1. Electricity Generation: